textileio/community/docs/powergate/localnet.md

 !!!info
     You can set `BIGSECTORS` according to your needs.
 See the description [above](#filecoin-localnet) for more information.
 If you don't specify a `BIGSECTORS` environment variable, the default is `true`.

-If this is your first time running the Powergate, Docker will download the required instances before any Powergate setup begins.
-Downloads are dependent on your bandwidth and may take **a few minutes**, but wont be required for subsequent runs of the Powergate.
+On initial setup,  Docker will download the required instances before any Powergate setup begins.
+Downloads may take a few minutes and only happen on the first run.

-Once running, you will begin to see log outputs, including those of the embedded miner.
+Once running, you'll begin to see log outputs, including those of the embedded miner.

 ```bash
 lotus_1      | 2020-05-29T20:35:08.644Z	WARN	miner	miner/miner.go:177\